-In 1910, the town supported all the main lines of business enterprise, as well as express and telegraph offices and a money order post office with one rural route.
+In 1910, the town supported all the main lines of business enterprise, express and telegraph offices, and a money order post office with one rural route.
 At that time, the population was 150.

 From 1920 to 1921, the town had a newspaper called the Neal News.

 Throughout the years, Neal remained a small agricultural town.
 Today, though only a handful of people still live here and there doesn’t appear to be open businesses, this semi-ghost town still has a post office and an active Methodist Church.